 Fort Lauderdale is also home to the World Aids Museum and Education Center, the first museum dedicated to the HIV/AIDS epidemic.
 You can take a guided tour through the exhibits and art galleries, including Chronology of AIDS and the Colors of HIV.

 Thanks to the inclusive community, fresh-caught seafood, and beautiful beaches, Fort Lauderdale is one of the best vacation spots for many travelers.
-To learn more about visiting, check out the Visit Fort Lauderdale website.
+To learn more about visiting — including where to find a great vacation rental to serve as your home base — check out our vacation-made easy guide to Fort Lauderdale.

 The moment you book your vacation, you should start looking forward to your trip — not worrying about the little details.
 When you choose Evolve for your Fort Lauderdale vacation, you can feel confident that the home you book will live up to our standards.